Jimmy C. Newman

 Jimmy Yves Newman (August 29, 1927 – June 21, 2014), better known as Jimmy C. Newman (the C stands for Cajun), was an American country music and Cajun singer-songwriter and long-time star of the Grand Ole Opry.

 Early life

-Newman was born near Big Mamou, Louisiana, United States.
+Newman was born near Mamou, Louisiana, United States.
 As a child, he listened more to Gene Autry than to the Cajun music of the area, but had a number of Cajun songs in his repertoire when, as a teenager, he joined Chuck Guillory's Rhythm Boys.

 Early career

 He recorded a few unsuccessful sides for J. D. "Jay" Miller's Feature Records in the 1940s, but Miller persuaded Fred Rose in Nashville to give the young singer an opportunity.
 In 1953, he was signed to Dot Records and the following year recorded "Cry, Cry, Darling", which reached number four on the country chart.

 His recording success led the Louisiana Hayride in Shreveport, Louisiana, to hire him as a regular performer.
 His next four records all reached top-10 status, and in 1956, he was invited to become a member of the Grand Ole Opry.
 That following year, he released his biggest hit, "A Fallen Star", which spent two weeks at number two and also entered the top 25 of the Billboard Hot 100 pop chart.

 As an established artist, he began to integrate his Cajun influences into his music, and recorded "Alligator Man", which was a top-25 record and continued to be his theme song at the Opry.
 In 1963, he released another top-10 hit, "The D.J.
 Cried".
 His final hits came in 1965 and 1966 with "Artificial Rose" and "Back Pocket Money".
 When his commercial popularity declined, he returned to Cajun music, forming his Cajun Country band and taking the high-energy fiddle- and accordion-based music of his native Louisiana to fans around the world.
 In 1976, his recording of the Cajun French song, "Lâche pas la patate" ("The Potato Song") earned gold record status in Canada.
 In 1991, Newman and Cajun Country earned a Grammy Award nomination for their album, Alligator Man.

 Entertainer Dolly Parton has long credited Newman with enabling her first appearance on the Grand Ole Opry, in 1959, describing how when she appeared at the Opry unannounced at age 13, asking to sing, Newman relinquished one of his two allotted slots to allow Parton to perform.